-Asking you if you have any questions is not just a way to tell you the interview is coming to an end, they really mean it!
+Asking you if you have any questions is not just a way to tell you the interview is coming to an end: they really mean it!
 They want to hear what you have to say!
-Plus, it’s only one more way for you to prove that you’re the ideal candidate for this role and just like any other section of the interview, preparation is critical to ask the right questions.
+Plus, it’s one more way for you to prove that you’re the ideal candidate for this role.
+Just like any other section of the interview, preparation is critical to ask the right questions.

 We’ve done the research and created a list of questions to help you to turn this interview into a home run.